Consensys/security-workshop-for-devs/README.md

 You can install the latest version from Pypi or Dockerhub (instructions in the [Mythril Classic Wiki](https://github.com/ConsenSys/mythril-classic/wiki/Installation-and-Setup).
 Make sure you have version 0.19.0 installed.

+Mythril uses solc to compile Solidity files, so you'll need to [install that as well](https://solidity.readthedocs.io/en/latest/installing-solidity.html#binary-packages).

 **Installing from Pypi**

 ```